QuinterAchieng/Visitor-Registration-System_backend/README.md

 # Django Backend Project

 ##  Overview
-This is a backend system built using Python and Django.
+This is a  system where I was responsible for building the backend API using Python and Django.The frontend was developed by a team member.
 It provides RESTful API endpoints for managing application data and supports integration with a frontend application.

 The project demonstrates backend development skills including API design, database modeling, and authentication.